John D. Lavelle: Lavelle's modifications to the rules of engagement

-Conduct of the air war
+Conduct of air war

 At the time that Lavelle arrived in South Vietnam, the North Vietnamese were concentrating forces and equipment near the Demilitarized Zone, preparing for what would shortly become known as the Easter Offensive.
 Lavelle's air reconnaissance crews provided a regular flow of reports and photographs chronicling its progress.
 The North Vietnamese had become increasingly active.
-Between November 1971 and February 1972, more than 200 surface-to-air missiles were fired at US aircraft, compared to about 20 for the same interval a year before.
+Between November 1971 and February 1972, more than 200 SAMs were fired at US aircraft, compared to about 20 for the same interval a year before.
 The number of incursions by MiG fighters into South Vietnam and Laos increased by a factor of 15.

 The North Vietnamese also netted their SA-2 Fan Song fire-control radars with their Bar Lock, Whiff, and Spoon Rest ground control intercept (GCI) radars.
 The GCI radars could feed the tracking data to Fan Song, which then did not have to be turned on until after missile launch.
 The Radar Homing and Warning (RHAW) gear carried by the American aircraft provided warning when the aircraft were being tracked by the Fan Song, but could not detect emissions from the GCI radar.
 Thus pilots had little or no warning of a missile attack.
 The GCI radars were always on, and, in Lavelle's opinion, that redefined the "activated against" criterion for protective reaction strikes.
 "As far as I'm concerned, from November on, no airplane ever went into North Vietnam when the system wasn't activated against them", Lavelle said later.